Latest posts by Laura Cyples

 Your content needs to appeal to the reader and appeal to Google.

 Sound terrifying?
 Getting ready to pack it all in?
 Thinking about leaving modern society altogether and joining a remote tribe in the Brazilian Amazon?

 On-page SEO isn’t all computer codes and digital doobries.
-It’s actually easier than you might think.
+It’s easier than you might think.

-Here are 5 simple steps you can take to help your content appeal to both humans and search engines.
+Here are five simple steps you can take to help your content appeal to both humans and search engines.